-You are required to report gross program income earned and expended on the Federal Financial Report (SF-425)3 submitted each quarter.
-How you complete the report depends on when you earn and spend the program income, as well as what the status of your award is.
-Using the example above where you earned \$5,000 from registration fees, you would enter the total amount of program income earned (\$5,000) on 10.l and the total amount of program income expended on line 10.m.4
+You are required to report gross program income earned and expended on the Federal Financial Report $(SF-425)^3$ submitted each quarter.
+How you complete the report depends on when you earn and spend the program income and the status of your award.
+Using the example above where you earned \$5,000 from registration fees, you would enter the total amount of program income earned (\$5,000) on 10.1 and the total amount of program income expended on line $10.m.^4$